Bamboo Airways: Key people

 As of November 2018, Duong Thi Mai Hoa held the vice-president and general manager positions.
 Dang Tat Thang held the CEO position from 2018 until July 2022.
 Nguyen Manh Quan is the current CEO of the carrier, as of July 30, 2022.

-Dang Tat Thang was also the Chairman of the carrier after the former Chairman Trinh Van Quyet was arrested at the end of March 2022 on stock manipulation charges.
-He held the position and also the aforementioned CEO position until July 27, 2022 when he resigned, citing "personal reasons"..
-After an extraordinary shareholders meeting on August 13, 2022, the carrier's shareholders has appointed Deputy Chairman Nguyen Ngoc Trong as the new Chairman of the Board for the carrier.
+Dang Tat Thang was also the chairman of the carrier after the former Chairman Trinh Van Quyet was arrested at the end of March 2022 on stock manipulation charges.
+He held the position and also the aforementioned CEO position until July 27, 2022, when he resigned, citing "personal reasons".
+After an extraordinary shareholders meeting on August 13, 2022, the carrier's shareholders have appointed Deputy Chairman Nguyen Ngoc Trong as the new chairman of the board for the carrier.

+On May 21, during a board meeting, the carrier's Board of Directors passed a Resolution appointing Mr Nguyen Minh Hai, former Deputy CEO of Vietnam Airlines and former CEO of Cambodia Angkor Air, to be the new CEO of the carrier from May 24, replacing Mr Nguyen Manh Quan who has submitted a Resignation Letter to move up to the board of directors, only to resign after just 2 months.
+Currently, Le Thai Sam is acting as the carrier's Chairman of the Board, Le Ba Nguyen as the Vice Chairman and Nguyen Ngoc Trong as the CEO.
+The carrier has been undergone a restructuring plan regarding its leadership, route network and fleet composition.

 Ownership

-Bamboo Airways was owned by FLC Group, a company that specializes property development, finance, and mining, among other activities.
+Bamboo Airways was owned by FLC Group, a company that specializes in property development, finance, and mining, among other activities.
 FLC Group is reportedly transferring Bamboo Airways to another "strategic investor" and eventually withdrawing its influence from the carrier.

+In 2023, following the founders' crisis, the carrier was practically acquired by Him Lam Group (Him Lam JSC) - a sizeable real estate investor in Vietnam - alongside a group of "Japanese-associated investors."
+In 2025, Bamboo Airways was returned to its founder FLC Group.

 Headquarters

 Bamboo Airways is headquartered in Cau Giay district, Hanoi.
+The transfer of Bamboo Airways' main offices from Hanoi to HCMC was finalized on 31 March 2024.
+The former headquarters in Hanoi has now been repurposed into a representative office, which has been relocated to Long Bien District.